We prepared a step-by-step guide how to connect Botium to the Azure DevOps Pipeline.

 -

-this is enabled by default: just make a commit and push from the connected Git repository (to one of the convo files, for example), and the test run will start automatically.
+repository.Tip: This is enabled by default.
+Just make a commit, and push from the connected Git repository (to one of the convo files, for example), and the test run will start automatically.

 You can find several samples in the DevOps documentation above.